 Earthwave Society

-The American paddlefish, polyodon spathula, is an ancient relic living in modern times.
+American paddlefish, Polyodon spathula, are ancient relics living in modern times.
+They are the only extant species in the genus Polyodon.
 A unique species, paddlefish predate the dinosaurs, and have remained relatively unchanged for millions of years.
 They have been referred to as freshwater whales, but their most common names are spoonbill cat, and duckbill.

 The Mississippi River drainage in the U.S., and the Yangtze River basin in China are the only two places in the world where paddlefish are found.
 The Chinese paddlefish, Psephurus gladius, is a different species from the American paddlefish, and is believed to be near extinction.
 The last confirmed sighting of a Chinese paddlefish occurred on January 24, 2003.